oscarmoore38/PID-Controller-STM32/README.md

 ## How do I use AI?
 I've been networking with a number of embedded engineers, and I keep getting this question.
 So before I get into the project, I want to take a quick detour to answer it.
 Look, it makes sense.
 AI is everywhere in engineering teams now, and it'll probably come up in interviews too.
 So here's my philosophy.

 I'm self-taught, and in isolation at that.
 I couldn't do internships during my CS degree as I went to school at night while working full-time and supporting my family, including young kids.
 So all my embedded experience comes from curiosity.
 I discovered it about eight months ago, bought some hardware and a couple of books, and started playing around.
 AI has been critical in helping me ramp up quickly.
 I treat it like a mentor or tutor.
 Is it always correct?
 No. As correct as a TA was at my school?
 Probably.
-And in both cases, did I check what I was told against the actual reference manuals?
+And in both cases, did I check what I was told against the actual documentation?
 One hundred percent.

 I also have firm "lines in the sand" for what I let it do: